 - Don’t overload your sockets.

 If at all possible, alternative sources of power should be offered different people so that they do not overcrowd and overuse any available sockets and plugs.
-Ask your electrician columbus oh how you can safely offer different power sources to your guests while keeping down the electrical risks of overloading your sockets.
+Ask your electrician how you can safely offer different power sources to your guests while keeping down the electrical risks of overloading your sockets.

 - Use safety devices such as the RCD, or the Residual Current Device